MarcusHoltz/marcusholtz.github.io/_posts/2023-09-11-opnsense-with-haproxy-and-lets-encrypt.md

 ##### Forwarding HTTP to HTTPS

-First, we must create a "HTTPtoHTTPS_rule" that will forward all HTTP traffic to HTTPS port, so it can go to our "HTTPS_frontend".
+First, we must create a HTTPtoHTTPS_rule that will forward all HTTP traffic to HTTPS port, so it can go to our HTTPS_frontend.

 1. `Name` is `HTTPtoHTTPS_rule`.